scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnEKS.md

 ### Requirements

 * You must create VPC with public NAT gateways on private networks.
 NAT gateway is necessary to enable internet access for Kubernetes node group subnets.
+  * Internet access is required to pull Scalar DB server image for Kuberenetes deployment.
 * You must create at least 2 subnets for the EKS cluster in different availability zones.
 It is mandatory to create an EKS cluster.

 ### Recommendations